 For the past two years, as I’ve been writing about sharing housing, I’ve discussed this option with friends who wonder how they’ll manage with the expenses of home maintenance as well as grappling with social isolation and loneliness.
+There is a lot people don’t know about the benefits of shared housing, and how to find a good housemate.
 Here’s what I tell my friends.

 If you’re open to sharing housing, but unsure what to expect or how to start the process, your first step is to do some preliminary research.
 Simply do a Google search, type in “How do I find a home to share” and you’ll get over nine billion hits.
 Fine tune that search to “home sharing experiences” and you’ll find a number of articles (the SharingHousing.com blog tops the list) that discuss the pros and cons of home sharing from people who have gone this route.

 Consider other information-gathering tactics such as asking friends, colleagues, people you know from your community if they know of someone who has shared housing and would be open to speak with you about their own experience.
 Someone always knows a friend of a friend who might be sharing a home and would be happy to share their story.

 If you decide that home sharing is an option to explore, the next thing to do is to do some self-examination or know thyself.
 Why do you really want to share a home?
 Do you not like being alone?
 Are you worried about how you’re going to pay the bills?
 Or are you looking for a care-taking situation as opposed to a true home sharing environment?